emma-sax4/emmasax4.info/_blog_posts/our-20s-matter/love.md

 When I was a little kid, I watched a fair amount of Disney princess movies.
 I loved the idea of having a Prince Charming who loved everything about me.
 I'd be beautiful and a great singer, and my future husband would just know from one look that I was _the one_.
 All throughout middle school and high school, as I watched my classmates begin to "date" (by that, I just mean they went to movies together and held hands), and I was always single.
 I _hated_ being single.
 I once asked my mother "Why do no boys want to date me?"
 All I wanted was to be loved.

 But as I got into college, the narrative started to change.
-Of course, I had some deep-rooted self-esteem issues that kept me wanting to find romantic love (as I think, many very young adults have).
+Of course, I had some deep-rooted self-esteem issues that kept me wanting to find romantic love (as I think, many young adults have).
 However, I started to be flooded with images and stories of young adults that were _happy_ being single.
 Suddenly, being single, flirty, and free was the new thing.
 Adults got to focus on their careers, friendships, and learning about themselves, all without worrying about having to be there for a significant other or thinking about marriages or kids.

-The story I have, this ideal of being free, single, and having no obligations or responsibility when it comes to relationships, is not unique.
+The story I was told, this ideal of being free, single, and having no obligations or responsibility when it comes to relationships, is not unique.
 According to _The Defining Decade_, this narrative is quite common.

 > Today's twentysomethings spend more time single than any generation in history.
 Most will spend years on their own, somewhere between their childhood homes and families of their own.
 This time gives many people a chance to live it up before they settle down, and to have fun with friends and lovers while the options are open. [...]
 Some are serial monogamists while others pair with as many people as they can.
 Pundits and parents worry that marriage is dead, dating is in demise, and hooking up is the new relational medium.

 What Jay writes on page 70 is true.
 I've watched my friends date serially, never having more than two weeks single.
 I've watched other friends jump from one night stand to one night stand, but never seeing somebody for more than a month.
 And I've watched other friends stay single for years, just enjoying being themselves, not paying for extra dinners and drinks, and just having a good time with friends.
 None of these approaches are wrong; we each get to live our lives how we desire.
-However, Jay believes it's important to know _why_ you're making the decisions you're making.
+However, Jay believes it's important to know _why_ you're making the decisions you're making, and what it can mean for you later on.

 What Jay writes is this: "[Behind] closed doors, I hear a different story.
 I have yet to meet a twentysomething who doesn't want to get married or at least find a committed relationship" (page 71).
 I know I fell into this category.
 I didn't want to seem desperate, or "easy", but I wanted love.
 I wanted somebody to love me (in fact, I _still_ want unconditional love).